 There are a total of 19 manufacturing sites located in Europe, North America, South America and Asia.
 Each site/region has its own procurement organisation responsible for all aspects of procurement associated with acquiring all goods and services.
 Specific responsibilities include identification of requirements, specifications, assessment of risks, management of tendering processes, ordering, contract award and management and monitoring of suppliers' performance.

-There are sales offices and warehousing in 38 different countries.
+There are sales offices and warehousing in around the world.
 Sales offices source materials from the worldwide network of manufacturing sites for customers in their local markets.
 The global supply chain is supported by a common SAP-based ERP processes.

-There have been no substantive changes in location of and relationships with suppliers in 2018.
+There have been no substantive changes in location of and relationships with suppliers in 2020.
 However, European chemicals raw material production is continuing to migrate to other regions offering the twin benefits of lower cost production allied with fast-growing consumer markets.
-In order to uphold the security of supply of raw materials, European sites increasingly must look further afield for reliable sources of chemical feed stocks.
+In order to uphold the security of supply of raw materials, European sites increasingly must look further afield for reliable sources of chemical feedstocks.

 We are signatories to Responsible Care®, which is the chemical industry’s global voluntary initiative through which companies, through their national associations, work together to continuously improve their health, safety and environmental performance and to communicate with stakeholders about their products and processes.
 The Responsible Care® ethic helps industries to operate safely, profitably and with due care for future generations.
 It was commended by UNEP as making a significant contribution to sustainable development at the World Summit on Sustainable Development in 2002.